mrizaln/octave-ndjson/README.md

 ## TODO

+- [ ] Eliminate the constraint of each JSON document needed to be separated by newline.
 - [ ] Optimize `parse_json_value` function.
 At the moment there are many unnecessary copies done in the function.
 - [ ] Change the file reading approach to on-demand approach instead of preloading all of the contents of the file on memory at once.
   > Creating line buffering mechanism is the best approach I guess.